Winter/Spring/Summer 2016-2017Catalog update: October 15, 2016

 Students pursuing degrees in the College of Communication are to follow the Honors Program Requirements listed below:

-Students who meet the proficiency requirement by placing at the 200-level of a language may consult with an Honors advisor for alternative Language & Systems courses.
+Students who meet the proficiency requirement by placing at the 200-level of a language may consult with an Honors advisor for alternative 3-course sequences to fulfill the language requirement.

 The Honors Program is committed to developing students’ knowledge and cultural awareness so they may respect and learn from difference.
 Honors students meet the multicultural requirement by completing HON 301, the Junior Seminar in Multiculturalism.

-Honors students must complete HON 180, Data Analysis and Statistics, before enrolling in HON 207 or the Honors Science course.
+Honors students must complete HON 180, Data Analysis and Statistics, before enrolling in HON 207 or HON 225.

 Honors students in Communication are allotted two Approved Electives in order to explore an area of study outside their major.
 Approved Electives are chosen in consultation with an Honors advisor to achieve specific academic or professional goals.